|San José State University|

 The incremental binding energy of a neutron pair may also be plotted versus the number of proton pairs in the nuclide.
 For the cases considered above this is

 The positive slopes indicate that the force between a neutron and a proton is an attraction.
 The value of the slope is about +1.4 MeV.

 The cases for proton pair numbers 16 through 20 shown the same pattern as the previous cases.
 The sharp drop comes at 25 neutron pairs.
 In the data for 20 proton pairs there is a slight anomaly.
 The incremental binding energy drops a relatively larger amount and thereafter rises.
 This may be due to a measurement error in the binding energy for the zirconium 99 isotope.

 The sharp drops occur at 25 neutron pairs, which corresponds to the magic number of 50.
-There is an anomaly of the incremental binding energy increasing with increasing neutron pair numbers for PP=20.

 The above pattern cannot be construed to involve parallell relationships, but they are all downward sloping except for part of the case of PP=2 (helium).

 The relationships for these cases are roughly parallel and downward sloping, Again there are anomalies for the case with the highest proton pair numbers.

 The sharp drop here occurs at 41 neutron pairs.
 This corresponds to 82 neutrons.

 The sharp drop here occurs at 63 neutron pairs.
 This corresponds to 126 neutrons.